 See the bear cub up high in the tree?
 His momma was wandering around down below.

-We saw bison in areas of the park.
-They seemed to hand out right by the roads which caused traffic jams!
+We saw bison in several areas of the park.
+They seemed to hang out right by the roads which caused traffic jams!

 Yellowstone National Park is definitely worth a second visit!
 Maybe next summer…